apache/activemq-artemis/docs/user-manual/en/management.md

 - `connector-port`

   The port to expose the agent on.

+- `rmi-registry-port`

+  The port that the RMI registry binds to.
+If not set, the port is always random.
+Set to avoid problems with remote JMX connections tunnelled through firewall.

 - `jmx-realm`

   The jmx realm to use for authentication, defaults to `activemq` to match the